-, and was recognized by Legal 500 United States
+for his insurance work and by Legal 500 United States

 for “excellent” product liability defense work.
-He has defended individual, mass, and class actions across the country against medical device and prescription drug manufacturers, food companies, hotel chains, an automobile manufacturer, a boat manufacturer, a retail store chain, and a mining company.
+Rich is a member of the faculty that teaches class action issues at Rutter Group conferences each year in Los Angeles and San Francisco.
 He has spoken on California’s unfair competition laws at Mealey’s Litigation Conferences and has been a member of the national faculty for the ABA’s Annual National Institute on Class Actions.
+He has guest lectured at the UCLA School of Engineering and Harvard Law School.

 - Product liability litigation in California, Florida, Illinois and Texas over allegedly defective Duragesic® pain patches.

-- Nationwide litigation over a major prescription GERD medication that was voluntarily withdrawn from the market except for a limited use program.
-The drug was alleged to have caused cardiac arrhythmias.
-Rich led an O’Melveny team that worked with several other firms on this litigation and focused on class action and appellate issues.
+- Nationwide litigation over a prescription GERD medication alleged to have caused cardiac arrhythmias.
+Rich led an O’Melveny team that focused on class action and appellate issues.

 - Class action litigation over alleged failings of a blood glucose monitor.